51Degrees/Device-Detection/README.md

 8. Match for Device Id, takes some common device ids and returns the value of the IsMobile property.

-9. Reload from File, illustrates how to reload the data file from the data file on disk without restarting the application.
+9. Reload from File (Pattern and Trie), illustrates how to reload the data file from the data file on disk without restarting the application.
 Contains example of both the single threaded and multithreaded reload.

-10. Reload from Memory, illustrates how to reload the data file from a continuous memory space that the data file was read into without restarting the application.
+10. Reload from Memory (Pattern and Trie), illustrates how to reload the data file from a continuous memory space that the data file was read into without restarting the application.
 Contains example of both the single threaded and multithreaded reload.

 11. Find Profiles, illustrates how to retrieve profiles based on some user-defined value of one of the properties.